 Core needs to be logged to a method so that all the relevant parameters are acquired.
 This poses real challenges and different groups have developed multiple different methods.
 The authors have taken the approach that the core should be logged within the split from the triple tube core barrel before disturbance.
 Logging should be undertaken in three passes.
 The first is for a full lithological description, including mineralogy, grain size, colour and any other identifying feature.
 The second is measurement of the core structure orientation within the split.
 This is achieved by taking three length measurements within the split: one at the far side, one at the near side and one at the top of the core as it lies within the split.
-This provides relative orientations of any structure within the core.
-This information can then be converted to absolute orientation by comparing core logging results with televiewer images.
+This provides relative orientation by comparing core logging results with televiewer images.
 Finally the core is removed from the split to reveal each structural feature, its roughness and infill.
 At the same time pieces of intact core may be checked for strength by testing by hand or hammer blows required to break them.
 Sometimes doing this will reveal more about the lithology as fracture surfaces reveal the fresh rock in more detail.
 The use of point load testing is also useful as a comparative strength indicator.